nlybe/Elgg-News/README.md

 ));
 ```

-You can see an example about how to customize this view at:
+You can see an example about how to use this view at:
 - **amapnews/views/default/resources/amapnews/custom_list_view.php**.

-This view will be accessible at http://www.YOURCOMMUNITYURL.com/news/custom_list
+This sample view will be accessible at http://www.YOURCOMMUNITYURL.com/news/custom_list

 Especially about photo size, you can use any of the predefined photo size, which are:
 ```php